 The University and the Center for Career Development Funding Program may add to, delete or amend these policies at any time.
 Any updates will be posted on The Center for Career Development website and it is the applicant’s responsibility to review changes at this location.

-Thank you to all our benefactors who make this funding program possible:
+Thank you to all our benefactors who make this funding program possible for undergraduate students:

-- Arts and Letters Summer Internship Program: Provided through the generosity of the Aviles, McGlinn Shields, Rogers, and Schlehuber Families for students in the College of Arts and Letters
+- Arts and Letters Summer Internship Program: supporting students in the College of Arts and Letters participating in summer internships- provided through the generosity of the Aviles, McGlinn Shields, Rogers, and Schlehuber Families

-- Class of 2009 Senior Legacy Unpaid Internship Fund: Provided by the Class of 2009 Senior Class Legacy Gift for all students with an unpaid internship
+- Class of 2009 Senior Legacy Unpaid Internship Fund: supporting students with an unpaid internship - gifted by the Class of 2009 Senior Class Legacy Gift

-- Moynihan Catholic Charities Intern Fund: Provided through the generous support of the Moynihan Family to support Notre Dame students who intern at Catholic Charities USA
+- Moynihan Catholic Charities Intern Fund: supporting students who intern at Catholic Charities USA - provided through the generosity of the Moynihan Family

-- Notre Dame California Internship Fund: Provided through the generosity of a Notre Dame alumnus for undergraduate students interning in California
+- Notre Dame California Internship Fund: supporting undergraduate students interning in California - provided through the generosity of a Notre Dame alumnus

-- Soenen Endowment for Entrepreneurial Internships: Provided through the generosity of the Soenen Family for students interning at a start-up or entrepreneurial company
+- Soenen Endowment for Entrepreneurial Internships: supporting students interning at a start-up or entrepreneurial company - provided through the generosity of the Soenen Family

-- Student Affairs Internship Support Fund: Provided through the Division of Student Affairs at Notre Dame for students of all majors
+- Student Affairs Internship Support Fund: supporting students participating in a summer internship- provided through the Division of Student Affairs at Notre Dame

 - Non-Traditional Time Frame Fund: A highly competitive fund available for two types of students with internships shorter than 8 weeks: for juniors abroad with an internship during the winter semester or for students with an unyielding circumstance which confines the duration of their summer internship to a minimum of 4 weeks and in exigent circumstances 3 weeks.
 You must apply one month prior to the start of the internship.